Antymon/ppo_cpp/README.md

 How can I use it for my work?
 --------
-You should be able to easily check the examples below, however, if you want to use it in different settings you will probably need 3 things:
+You should be able to easily check the examples below, however if you want to use it in different settings you will probably need 3 things:
 -   Make your environment inherit from Env abstract class under `env\env.hpp`
--   Modify or replace main `ppo2.cpp` which creates an instance of an environment and passes it to PPO
+-   Modify or replace main `ppo2.cpp` which creates instance of an environment and passes it to PPO
--   Create own computational graph and potentially make some small modifications to the core algorithm if using more involved policies (current implementation supports only MLP policies).
+-   Create own computational graph and potentially make some small modifications to the core algorithm if using more involved policies (currently implementation supports only MLP policies).
 Graph generation is mentioned below.

 Where is the multi-threaded version?
 --------